 Prior to his capture, the serial killer amassed almost 100 arrests on charges including rape, robbery, and assault, but he did not spend more than a total of 10 years in prison, reported The New York Times.

 How did Little go undetected by law enforcement, and how was he finally caught?
-“Catching A Serial Killer: Sam Little,” premiering Sunday, April 12 at 7/6c on Oxygen, explores how the calculated killer evaded capture.
+“Catching A Serial Killer: Sam Little,” streaming now on Oxygen, explores how the calculated killer evaded capture.

 Little often preyed on drug users, promising them money or narcotics before he killed them, according to the periodical Cleveland Magazine.
 He also targeted sex workers, taking advantage of the fact that law enforcement often brushed off their assault claims.

 “At that time frame, through societal ways, we just didn’t believe prostitutes when they cried rape,” Lt.
 Darren Versiga of the Pascagoula Mississippi Police Department told the Los Angeles Times.